What Does a Property Manager Do? Here are 10 Ways They Help You

 1. Simplifies investing out-of-state

 Real estate is a localized game.
 Due to the attention needed for day-to-day operations on a property, local knowledge of laws and regulations, and everything in between—investors buying from another location are better served when they hire a property manager.
+A property manager will be your eyes and ears on the ground.
+Their job is to perform tasks like:

 • Interact with your residents